l00sy4/l00sy4.github.io/_posts/2024-2-16-Where did all the posts go.md

 After some reflection, I have decided that I want to take this blog in a different direction and improve the quality of my work.
 To achieve this, I have made a plan to fix my shaky foundation.
 I will:

 - Learn C for my implant
-- Learn C++ when I eventually get into driver development and rootkits
 - Learn Go for my C2
 - Read the Windows internals books